gotthardp/lorawan-server/doc/Integration.md

    e.g. `iot-2/type/loramote/id/{deveui}/evt/status/fmt/json`, where loramote is
    the *device type* you created.
  * *Subscribe* is a topic to be subscribed, e.g. `iot-2/type/loramote/id/+/cmd/+/fmt/+`.
- * *Consumed Topic* is a pattern for the subscribed topic, e.g. `iot-2/type/loramote/id/{deveui}/cmd/status/fmt/json`.
+ * *Received Topic* is a template for parsing the topic of received messages, e.g. `iot-2/type/loramote/id/{deveui}/cmd/status/fmt/json`.

 On the Authentication tab: